MengxingLiu/myubuntu/README.md

 ## *Using GUI with myubuntu*

 Linux:

 simple way is to forward x11 to your local machine so that the container can render to the correct display by reading and writing through the X11 unix socket.

 First adjust the permission X server host with

     $ xhost +local:root # this adds the container username to your x server access list

 This is not safe as someone could display something on your screen (although not likely).

-After adding access, you can run myubuntu only with a few parameters:
+After adding access, you can run myubuntu with a few more parameters:

     sudo docker run --rm -ti \
         --user=0 \